giswqs/jupyter-book-demo/README.md

 1. Clone this repository
 2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
 3. (Optional) Edit the books source files located in the `jupyter-book-demo/` directory
-4. Run `jupyter-book clean jupyter-book-demo/` to remove any existing builds
+4. Run `jupyter-book clean .` to remove any existing builds
-5. Run `jupyter-book build jupyter-book-demo/`
+5. Run `jupyter-book build .` to build the book

 A fully-rendered HTML version of the book will be built in `jupyter-book-demo/_build/html/`.